Posterior analysis of $n$ in the binomial $(n,p)$ problem with both parameters unknown -- with applications to quantitative nanoscopy: Introduction

+Besides considering the posterior mode and posterior median as estimators, \cite{Raftery} suggested to minimize the Bayes risk with respect to the relative quadratic loss.
+From extensive simulation studies (see the aforementioned references and Section~\ref{S:SimulationStudy} of this article), it is understood that these Bayesian estimators generally deliver good results, especially when compared to frequentist approaches.
+To the best of our knowledge, however, there is no rigorous theoretical underpinning of these findings.
+In particular, little is known about the posterior concentration of such estimators, and no systematic understanding of the role of the prior has been established.

-Our contribution to this topic is threefold: (i) we propose a new class of Bayesian estimators for $n$, generalizing the approach in \cite{Raftery}, and (ii) we prove the posterior contraction for $n$.
-The posterior contraction result holds for a wide class of priors for $n$ and does not depend on the choice of the loss function.
-It implies consistency in a general asymptotic setting of the introduced class of estimators as well as of many (and with small changes even all) Bayesian estimators mentioned above.
-Finally (iii), we extend the i.i.d.\ $\Bin(n,p)$ model to a regression setting and apply our Bayes approach to count the number of fluorophores from super-resolution images, which is considered a difficult task.
+Our contribution to this topic is threefold.
+First (i), we propose a new class of Bayesian estimators for $n$, generalizing the approach in \cite{Raftery}.
+Secondly (ii), we analyze the asymptotic behavior of the posterior distribution of $n$ for a large class of priors and asymptotic regimes.
+This includes statements of posterior consistency as well as a novel Bernstein-von Mises type theorem.
+Finally (iii), we extend the i.i.d.\ $\Bin(n,p)$ model to a regression setting and apply the suggested estimators to count the number of fluorophores from super-resolution images.
+This is a difficult issues of quantitative biology and a target of ongoing research.

-\paragraph*{Ad (i).} For the new class of estimators, which we call the \emph{scale estimators}, we consider $k$ independent random variables $X_1,\ldots,X_k$ from a Bin$(N,P)$ distribution.
-Denote $\data := (X_1,\ldots,X_k)$ and $M_k:=\max_{i=1,\ldots,k}X_i$.
-We assume a product prior for the pair $(N,P)$, where the prior for $P$ is $\Pi_P\sim\Beta(a,b)$ for some $a,b>0$, and $\Pi_N$, the prior for $N$, satisfies $\Pi_N(n)\propto n^{-\gamma}$ for $\gamma>1$.
-Independence of $N$ and $P$ is a common assumption and also justified in our example (Section \ref{S:DataExample}) based on physical considerations.
-The scale estimator is then defined as the minimizer of the Bayes risk with respect to the relative quadratic loss, $ l(x,y)=( x/y-1)^2. $ Following \cite{Raftery}, it is given by

-where $L_{a,b}(n)$ is the beta-binomial likelihood, see, e.g., \cite{Carroll}.
-In existing literature \citep{Berger, Link}, the Bayesian estimator of $n$ with the prior $\Pi_N(n)\propto 1/n$ is often called the scale estimator.
-Even though we do not allow $\gamma=1$ in the above definition since it leads to an improper prior (see, however, Theorem \ref{improper_prior_mod} for a proper modification of these estimators for $0\leq\gamma\leq1$, which makes them accessible to our theory), we adopt this name for the new class of estimators.

-\paragraph*{Ad (ii).} We show posterior consistency in a quite general setting, where the prior distribution $\Pi_N$ can be chosen freely as long as it is a well-defined probability distribution satisfying
+\paragraph*{Ad (i)} We consider product priors of the form $\Pi_n\otimes \Pi_p$ on $(n,p)$ with $\Pi_p\sim\Beta(a,b)$ for some $a,b>0$ and $\Pi_n(n)\propto n^{-\gamma}$ for all $n\in\mathbb{N}$ and some $\gamma>1$.
+Independence of $n$ and $p$ in the prior is a natural assumption and can be justified in our application based on physical considerations (Section~\ref{S:DataExample}).
+The beta prior for $p$ is the standard choice and makes the problem analytically tractable due to its conjugacy property \citep{DG}.
+The priors $n^{-\gamma}$ for $n$, which we call scale priors with scaling parameter $\gamma$, are widely studied in the literature on the binomial $(n,p)$ problem and its variations, see \citep{Raftery, Berger, Link, MR2301466, MR4122517}.